geowepp/QGeoWEPP/README.md

 Welcome to QGeoWEPP, a geo-spaital interface for Water Erosion Prediction Project based on QGIS3.

 QGeoWEPP was written by Han Zhang.
-This interface was developed based on the ArcGIS-based GeoWEPP by Chris S. Renschler.
+This interface was developed based on the GeoWEPP for ArcGIS by Chris S. Renschler with more functions to provide higher flexibility for soil erosion studies.

 ----------------------------------------------------------------------------